-SPAN 1
+SPAN 1 Elementary Spanish 4 units

 Introduction to the language and culture of the Spanishspeaking world.
 It includes the development of listening, speaking, reading and writing in Spanish with an emphasis on the communicative skills, as well as the fundamentals of Spanish grammar.
 This course is equivalent to one year high school Spanish.
 (L)